bitquery/graphql-docs/docs/Schema/binance_smart_chain/overview.md

 }
 ```

-Let's dive in and explore the Ethereum data available through Bitquery API.
+Let's dive in and explore the BNB data available through Bitquery API.